signalleaf/signalleaf.github.com/source/_posts/2013-12-04-why-free-hosting-isnt-always-free.markdown

 >
 > I took a quick look at it before, and it seems you have to have your whole site routed (is that the right term?) through the CDN rather than just specific files or filetypes.
 I'd like some clarification on this.

-It's an interesting question, if you ask me, but one that comes with a lot of potential problems.
+It's an interesting question and idea, but one that comes with a lot of potential problems.

 <!-- more -->